 Canadian dollar is higher today, but more weakness could be on the way.
 For now, the loonie is gaining against its major counterparts as it appears that the economy is still in expansion mode, albeit at a slightly slower pace.

-The Canadian dollar fluctuated against its US peer as investors were unsure about prospects for the Canadian economy.
-The currency fell against the euro and rallied versus the Japanese yen.
+The Canadian dollar was soft against its US peer as Bank of Canada Governor Stephen Poloz indicated that he will keep monetary policy accommodative for an extended period of time.
+The currency gained against the euro and the Japanese yen.

 This week was bad for the Canadian dollar as the central bank hurt the currency after it dropped its hawkish stance and refrained from mentioning plans for an interest rate hike.